sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 nameHashes("A.scala"): A -> ..., foo -> ...
 ```

-The incremental compiler compares name hashes before and after the change and detects that the hash
+The incremental compiler compares the name hashes before and after the change and detects that the hash
-sum of `foo` name has changed (it's been added).
-Therefore, it looks at all source files that depend
+sum of `foo` has changed (it's been added).
+Therefore, it looks at all the source files that depend
-on `A.scala`, in our case it's just `B.scala`, and checks whether `foo` appears as used name.
+on `A.scala`, in our case it's just `B.scala`, and checks whether `foo` appears as a used name.
 It
-does, therefore it recompiles `B.scala` as intendent.
+does, therefore it recompiles `B.scala` as intended.

-You can see now, that if we added other method to `A` like `xyz` then `B.scala` wouldn't be
+You can see now, that if we added another method to `A` like `xyz` then `B.scala` wouldn't be
-recompiled because nowhere in `B.scala` the name `xyz` is mentioned.
+recompiled because nowhere in `B.scala` is the name `xyz` mentioned.
 Therefore, if you have
 reasonably non-clashing names you should benefit from a lot of dependencies between source files
 marked as irrelevant.

-It's very nice that this simple, name-based heuristic manages to withstand "enrichment pattern"
+It's very nice that this simple, name-based heuristic manages to withstand the "enrichment pattern"
 test.
-However,  name-hashing fails to pass other test of [inheritance](#inheritance).
+However, name-hashing fails to pass the other test of [inheritance](#inheritance).
 In order to
-address that problem, we'll need to have a closer look at dependencies introduced by inheritance vs
+address that problem, we'll need to take a closer look at the dependencies introduced by inheritance vs
 dependencies introduced by member references.

 #### Dependencies introduced by member reference and inheritance

-The core assumption behind name-hashing algorithm is that if a user adds/modifies/removes a member
+The core assumption behind the name-hashing algorithm is that if a user adds/modifies/removes a member
-of a class (e.g. a method) then other results of compilation of classes won't be affected unless
+of a class (e.g. a method) then the results of compilation of other classes won't be affected unless
 they are using that particular member.
-Inheritance with various override checks makes the whole
+Inheritance with its various override checks makes the whole
-situation much more complicated; if you combine it with mix-in composition that introduces a new
+situation much more complicated; if you combine it with mix-in composition that introduces new
 fields to classes inheriting from traits then you quickly realize that inheritance requires special
 handling.

 The idea is that for now we would switch back to the old scheme whenever inheritance is involved.
 Therefore, we track dependencies introduced by member reference separately from dependencies
 introduced by inheritance.
-All dependencies introduced by inheritance are _not_ a subject to name-
+All dependencies introduced by inheritance are _not_ subject to name-hashing
-hashing analysis so they are never marked as irrelevant.
+analysis so they are never marked as irrelevant.

-The intuition behind dependency introduced by inheritance is very simple: it's a dependency a
+The intuition behind the dependency introduced by inheritance is very simple: it's a dependency a
-class/trait introduces by inheriting from other class/trait.
+class/trait introduces by inheriting from another class/trait.
 All other dependencies are called
 dependencies by member reference because they are introduced by referring (selecting) a member
-(method, type alis, inner class, val, etc.) from another class.
+(method, type alias, inner class, val, etc.) from another class.
 Notice that in order to inherit from
 a class you need to refer to it so dependencies introduced by inheritance are a strict subset of
 member reference dependencies.